 A small detour to your destination can help you discover a whole new side of Hawaii.
 The scenic drives described on this page are made to show some of the beautiful places on the Big Island that you would have missed if you rushed from destination to destination.

 If you already know where you want to go you can jump ahead to your destination.
-These are, in no particular order:
+Our 5 favorite road trips are:

 - Mauna Loa road scenic drive